Softail: History

-The hard tail becomes cult
+Hardtail cult following

 In the 1950s and 1960s, customized motorcycles appeared, many of them based on old Harleys, like surplus US Army Harley-Davidson WLA, or other brands, and often with hard tail frames rather than suspended ones.
 While the earlier bobbers still used the suspended single seat, the 1960s choppers had a small seat cushion directly on the hard tail frame, giving the rider a position much lower and rearward than on stock Harleys, which at the time were mainly ridden by Police officers.
 This position was without doubt uncomfortable, but it looked cool and gave the rider a tough guy, outlaw image.
 Some other obsolete and risky features were still used for coolness, like the so-called suicide clutch that was operated by left foot, with the left hand working a jockey shift, or the kick starter, even after electric starters were available.
 Even the front brake was removed for a good clean look, like on the more famous of the Easy Rider Harleys, the "Captain America".
-As seen in the movie, these hard tails were not easy to ride on bad roads.
-When a bump is coming up, like a railway crossing, the rider better lifts his butt up up or gets a possibly painful kick in the rear.
+As seen in the movie, these hard tails were not easy to ride on bad roads and could be painful if sat on over bumps such as railway crossings.
 Even after suspension was available for over 20 years, in the 1970s many riders preferred these old style tough guy frames, and even new hard tail frames were made by aftermarket companies.